Overall Status: The majority of Nelson County has our service available through our wireless and fiber networks.

 Future Plans: We will begin the transition to LTE of all sites in 2018 which remain profitable, not affected by the CVEC fiber project.
-We will be adding additional commercial towers to our network this year in Nelson County which will add services in Arrington, Lovingston, and Afton areas.
+We will be adding additional commercial towers to our network this year in Nelson County which will expand services in the Arrington, Lovingston, and Afton areas.
 Additional new towers may become available in 2018-2019.